Jcarrera007/holbertonschool-web_front_end/CSS_advanced/README.md

 This project is part of the Holberton School Web Front-End curriculum, focusing on advanced CSS concepts and techniques.
 The project involves building a complete, responsive website (Techium) while implementing various CSS features and best practices.

-## 🎯 Learning Objectives

-By the end of this project, you should be able to explain the following concepts without external help:

 ### 🎨 CSS Fundamentals
 - **Selectors, properties, and values**: Understanding how CSS selectors target HTML elements and how properties define styling rules